klepikhina/klepikhina.github.io/climb_log/_posts/2022-8-1-Spineback.md

 ---
 layout: climb_log
-title: Spineback Ridge Fernie | 5.9 - 3 pitch + scramble
+title: Spineback Ridge, Fernie, BC | 5.9 - 3 pitch + scramble
 ---

 On August 1, Justin, some friends, and I set out to climb Spineback per Vic's suggestion.
 Like she said, it was very nice.
 What's not to like about an enjoyable, non crumbly, short, limestone multipitch in Fernie, BC?